Diagnostic11 min read

 Check The diagnostic starts with actual closeout records, not a process description.

-If the packet is clean, the operation usually has a visible standard.
-If the packet is scattered, the operation may still be working hard, but the record is not carrying the work forward.
+If the record is clean, the operation often has a visible standard.
+If the record is scattered, the operation may still be working hard, but the record is not carrying the work forward.

 That is why this diagnostic starts with the record.
 Not the pitch deck.
 Not the software wish list.
 The record.